localpreservation/presentations/2016-10-07-localpastphilly.md

 --

-## What do we hope you get out of today?
+## What do **you** get out of today's study group?

 Note:

 We think the internet is important to the future of preservation.
 Online education is important.
-Citizen empowerment is difficult.
+Education and empowerment are difficult jobs.
+We want to make your job easier.
+We want to inspire you to try new things.
+We want you to get to know one another.

 --